AaronL1011/Assignments/Term_3_Workbook/README.md

 ### Question 5

-With reference to one of your own projects, discuss what knowledge or skills were required to complete your project, and to overcome challenges
+_With reference to one of your own projects, discuss what knowledge or skills were required to complete your project, and to overcome challenges_

+The project I chose for this question is a personal side-project I have created, AnonConnectr, a developer oriented social media platform (http://anon-connect.herokuapp.com).
+This project is built on the MERN stack and hosted with Heroku.
+This was challenging, as it required me to learn new technologies that I hadn't previously toyed with (exactly why I did the project in the first place).
+I had to learn the technical skills of utilizing MongoDB, React, Express and NodeJS to build each component and function of the application.
+This was both alot of fun, and very challenging.
+Learning how each of these technologies ties together to create responsive and scalable web-applications was a welcome experience, and has definitely helped to solidify my knowledge.
+Firstly, learning how to compile an application with Node was the first challenge met.
+This involved creating a new Node app and defining all the details and licensing information, then installing each other package as required.
+First on the list was Express, the framework driving the entire application.
+I used Express to structure my components into the MVC architecture and define the routing for all the requests and API's.
+Then I worked with MongoDB Atlas to link up with my application, and store all objects and data as JSON objects within a NoSQL database.
+React is then implemented to create all my front-end components and user interface.
+Finally I used Heroku CLI to deploy the application to a production build.

 ### Question 6

-With reference to one of your own projects, evaluate how effective your knowledge and skills were for this project, and suggest changes or improvements for future projects of a similar nature
+_With reference to one of your own projects, evaluate how effective your knowledge and skills were for this project, and suggest changes or improvements for future projects of a similar nature_

+The project I have chosen for this question is my Portfolio Website (http://aaronlewis.io).
+This was one project that I was fairly comfortable with since the beginning, as I have knowledge and previous experience with the creation of basic websites that don't require large amounts of logic.
+My experience with HTML, CSS and basic JavaScript made the formatting and styling of this website very easy, and I found my only downfall at the time was more on the documentation side of things.
+In future projects, I have found it very worth-while to really buckle down on the project planning stage, and carve out a pathway for my programming to follow.
+The use of Wireframes, Sitemaps, ERD's and Control Flow Diagrams makes implementing the code logic incredibly simple, its basically just following the steps you've already written for yourself.
+Using appropriate planning also helps maintain some form of consistency within your website/application, resulting in a more polished project in the end.

 ### Question 7

-Explain control flow, using an example from the JavaScript programming language
+_Explain control flow, using an example from the JavaScript programming language_

 In regards to programming languages, control flow is the order of operations that will be executed.
 This includes statements, assignments and method calls.
 Certain programming languages have different Control Flow Statements, which determines which line of code is being run in a program at any time.
 An example includes: